 - A. The applicant must assure that they have established a partnership with at least one educator preparation program (EPP) that has applied or been approved to offer an enhanced residency certificate through the Texas Teacher Residency Preparation Route (TTRPR).
 To apply, the applicant must provide a signed verification form (linked on the TEA Grant Opportunities page) from the EPP(s).
 In this form, the EPP must confirm they have either submitted an application for the TTRPR, been notified of recommendation to SBEC, or received SBEC approval to offer the residency certification.
 The EPP(s) must also confirm their commitment to the strategic staffing design and implementation process with the district. - B. The applicant must assure that they will enter into a partnership with the EPP for contracted services utilizing at least \$10,000 of grant funds from 2025-2027.
-These contracted services must support the field supervisor that oversees teacher residents in the district in the 2026-2027 school year. - C. The applicant must assure that they will hold structured governance meetings with their EPP partner at least quarterly to analyze teacher resident data and develop plans for teacher residency continuous improvement during the SY 26-27 residency implementation year. - D. The applicant must assure that they will provide preferential hiring, to the greatest extent possible, to teacher residents who have successfully completed the teacher residency program and received standard certification. - E. The applicant must assure that they will report the following data to TEA during the SY 25-26 design year (if applicable) and the SY 26-27 implementation year: - a.
+These contracted services must support the field supervisor that oversees teacher residents in the district in the 2026-2027 school year.
+Note: If the LEA/EPP partnership is unable to place at least one resident in the 2026-2027 school year, the LEA will be exempt from this grant assurance and a budget amendment may be submitted. - C. The applicant must assure that they will hold structured governance meetings with their EPP partner at least quarterly to analyze teacher resident data and develop plans for teacher residency continuous improvement during the SY 26-27 residency implementation year. - D. The applicant must assure that they will provide preferential hiring, to the greatest extent possible, to teacher residents who have successfully completed the teacher residency program and received standard certification. - E. The applicant must assure that they will report the following data to TEA during the SY 25-26 design year (if applicable) and the SY 26-27 implementation year: - a.
 Number of teacher residents participating in the year-long paid teacher residency, - b.
 Demographics of teacher residents participating in the program, - c.
 Number and type of teacher certifications awarded to teacher residents - d.
 Selected staffing models implemented - e.
 Stipend/salary amounts for teacher residents and host teachers